 Your RAG Pipeline is Probably Overkill

-85%.
+We got 85%.

 That question kicked off a research project that became a PyData 2025 talk.
 This post covers the key findings: when long context windows beat RAG, where they fall apart, and what you should actually do about it.